Gothic-Modding-Community/gmc/docs/zengin/scripts/extenders/ikarus/functions/ini_access.md

 **Return value**

-The function retrurns `TRUE` if option in a section exist `FALSE` is returned otherwise.
+The function returns `TRUE` if option in a section exist `FALSE` is returned otherwise.

 ## Write functions
 !!!
 Warning
-    Mod configuration is never saved to disk, therefore there are no separate functions for writing to it
+    Mod configuration is never saved to disk, therefore no separate functions exist for writing to it.

 ### `MEM_SetGothOpt`
 The option `option` in the section `section` is set to the `value`.
 If the section and/or option does not exist, it will be created.